lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/parameters.md

 ```

 :begin_tab:`mxnet,pytorch`
-This example shows that the parameters
-of the second and third layer are tied.
-They are not just equal, they are
-represented by the same exact tensor.
-Thus, if we change one of the parameters,
-the other one changes, too.
-You might wonder,
-when parameters are tied
-what happens to the gradients?
-Since the model parameters contain gradients,
-the gradients of the second hidden layer
-and the third hidden layer are added together
-during backpropagation.

 Este exemplo mostra que os parâmetros
 da segunda e terceira camadas são amarrados.
 Eles não são apenas iguais, eles são